KDSPY vs Publisher Rocket: Which Platform Is Better for Kindle Book Keyword Research?

 Tutorials and Learning Materials

-How easy is it to learn how to do what you need to do with your keyword search on each of these platforms?
+How easy is it to learn how to do what you need to do with your keyword suggestions on each of these platforms?
 Let’s take a look at the support available for each.

 Publishing Altitude, the company created by Wesley Atkins that owns KDSPY, has a well-rounded tutorial section on its website.